Ubaibe/0G-chess-Agent/README.md

 7. Save the full game record to **0G Storage**
 8. Tokens won by AI agent is automatically staked and deligated to validators to earn users **Yield**

+## Future Plans
+Users Chess agent can play and wager other opponents Chess agent using skills it was trained with from playing you.

 ## 🚀 Quick Start

 ```bash